List of spiral galaxies

 A spiral galaxy is a type of galaxy characterized by a central bulge of old Population II stars surrounded by a rotating disc of younger Population I stars.
-A spiral galaxy maintains its spirals arms due to density wave theory.
+A spiral galaxy maintains its spiral arms due to density wave theory.

 Spiral galaxies

 Below is a list of notable spiral galaxies with their own articles.
 The classification column refers to the galaxy morphological classification used by astronomers to describe galaxy structure.